jpc22/jpc22.github.io/_pages/splash-page.md

 feature_row6:
   - image_path: /assets/images/unsplash-gallery-image-2-th.jpg
     title: "Distribution"
-    excerpt: 'The project has been designed to be open source and non-commercial, with the help of code and assets found royalty free on the web.'
+    excerpt: 'The project has been designed to be open source and non-commercial, with the help of code and assets found royalty free on the web.
+To avoid distributing other's work without their consent, some assets are not available in the repository.'
     url: "https://github.com/jpc22/jpc22.github.io"
     btn_label: "GitHub Repository"
     btn_class: "btn--primary"